-Add to this the ever-changing tax laws and you can accidently find yourself leaving a life insurance policy payout to someone you no longer want to.
+Add to this the ever-changing tax laws and you can accidentally find yourself leaving a Life Insurance policy payout to someone you no longer want to.
 And you can also forget to make allowances for the potential tax bill involved.

 Relax.
 We have a solution for these types of problems.